 She has strong links with the Irish Centre for Human Rights at NUIG and serves as Lead Social Expert on behalf of ICHR, which holds the EU Fundamental Rights Agency contract for “Data Collection and Research Services on Fundamental Rights in Ireland” (2014-present).
 Prof. Reilly also served as NUI Galway's academic advisor to The Mary Robinson Centre (2014-2016), including leading an international policy symposium on implementation of the SDGs on Equality, Human Rights and Peace (Jul 2016).

-Dr Margunn Bjørnholt is a sociologist and a Research Professor at the Norwegian Centre for Violence and Traumatic Stress Studies (NKVTS) in Oslo, Norway.
+Margunn Bjørnholt is a Research Professor at the Norwegian Centre for Violence and Traumatic Stress Studies (NKVTS) in Oslo, Norway and a Professor of Sociology at the University of Bergen.
 Her research interests include sexual and gender-based violence, migrants and refugees, gender equality, men and masculinities, organisation and policy studies; she is currently involved in research projects on violence against women migrants and refugees, violence in indigenous Sámi communities and violence in close relations.
 She has a broad background as an academic, a civil servant, a consultant and a leader in the NGO sector.

 Gabriela Özel Volfová's participation in the project will specifically address the multi-layered experiences of violence Syrian women refugees in Turkey have gone through as a result of migration from their country of origin due to a war conflict which erupted there in 2011.
 Gabriela Özel Volfová, who graduated from an all-womens college in the United States and has spent a considertable amount of her academic career studying gender and Islam, will carry out her research in Turkey, namely in Istanbul and in the province of Hatay close to the Turkish-Syrian border, where most Syrian migrant women live.